brunomesquitazamberlan/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-To understanding the theory and coding in Python AND R language
+To understanding the theory and coding in Python